-You've spent years earning wisdom other people don't have.
-You see patterns faster.
-You understand where the real problem is.
-But too often, that expertise only works when you're there to explain it.
-That's the gap SpearPoint Ink closes.
-We turn hard-earned expertise into authority books and strategic content assets that create trust before the sales conversation.
+You've spent years earning judgment other people don't have.
+But too often, that expertise only works when you're there to explain it — the moment it passes to someone else, the message decays.
+That's the Explanation Trap, and it's what SpearPoint Ink closes: we turn hard-earned expertise into authority books and content assets that create trust before the sales conversation.

 The mistake is treating a book like a creative project.
 For the right leader, a book isn't about checking "author" off a list, or ego, or a box of copies in the garage.
 It's a way to make your thinking portable.